dlang/DIPs/Drafts/1NNN-JSH.md

 ## Possible Improvements

-Because string sequence tuples do not actually lower to individual strings, a call to `std.conv.text` (or similar) is required.
+Because string sequence literals do not actually lower to individual strings, a call to `std.conv.text` (or similar) is required.
 It may be worth adding a simple function to druntime for concatenating *only* strings to avoid needing `text`.

 ## Breaking Changes and Deprecations
 None :smile: